Configuration option for defining loading order of extensions

 Tested-by: Xavier Perseguers

-#2 Updated by Markus Klein over 5 years ago
+#2 Updated by Markus Klein about 6 years ago

 Possible solution would be to use the "suggests" array in the emconf to announce such optional "dependencies".